windmill-labs/windmilldocs/docs/benchmark.md

 ### AWS Lambda

-We exposed the lambda through the API Gateway
+We exposed the lambda through the API Gateway.
+Memory of the lambda was 2048MB which is comparable to the executor you would get with Windmill.

 ```typescript
 exports.handler = async (event) => {